 1. Know The Chant

 It happens to me every Christmas mass.
 It seems like everyone but me responds in perfect harmony and unison.
 I try to mumble along and get by, but the entire congregation knows I’m a square.
 A square who doesn’t know the hip chants and new church slang.
 So don’t be like me.
 Don’t be a square.
-Memorize this song that is sure to echo from Broad Street up to the gates of Heaven:
+Memorize this song that is sure to echo from Broad Street to the great beyond: